Insights How to create winning tender documents

 Table and charts

-If you are displaying data as a graph, or in a table, make the data clear and engaging within your design.
+If you are displaying data as a graph, or in a table, make the data clear and engaging in your design.

 Consider how the recipient will interpret your data.
 A dull page of figures may not stimulate interest in what could be your most important page of data.
 Similarly, a graph can also create an easy-to-interpret display of what could be complex data.